oroinc/documentation/crm/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 \*\|FNAME\|\* \*\|LNAME\|\*\ **.**

 .. image:: ../../img/mc_email_campaign/mc_campaign_Info.jpg
-   :alt: Check personalize the "to" field
+   :alt: Select the option to personalize emails in the campaign

 Once you are done, click **Next** in the lower right corner.
 You can also click on the links at the bottom of the page, they will redirect